arangodb/arangodb/arangod/Pregel/Algos/AIR/README.md

 ## Developing a Programmable Pregel Algorithm

 There are two ways of developing your PPA.
-You can either run and develop in the ArangoShell or you can use the Foxx Service "Pregelator" (_Development name: This might change in the future as well_).
+You can either run and develop in the ArangoShell (as shown above) or you can use the Foxx Service "Pregelator" (_Development name: This might change in the future as well_).
 The Pregelator can be installed seperately and provides a nice UI to write a PPA, execute it and get direct feedback in both "success" and "error" cases.

 #### Pregelator